How Much Does Pool Liner Replacement Cost?

 • The cost of pool liner replacement is affected by liner type and thickness, pool shape and size, liner material, and more.

-Pool liners keep water in your pool, prevent leaks, protect pools from interior damage, and keep mold and algae at bay—all while enhancing the visual appearance of your pool.
-In this guide, we’ll explain everything you need to know about what your pool liner replacement will cost.
+Pool liners are essential for maintaining water in your pool, preventing leaks, protecting pools from interior damage, and keeping mold and algae at bay—all while enhancing the visual appearance of your pool.

-In-ground pool liner replacement costs will almost always be more expensive than replacing a liner for an aboveground pool.
-This is partly because in-ground pool liners require more labor to access, remove, and replace.
-They also tend to have steps that make liner replacement more challenging.
+In-ground pool liners require more labor to access, remove, and replace.
+They also tend to have steps that make liner replacement more challenging, which leads to the higher price tag.

 Cost by Liner Type